9 Tips for Staying Strong When Trying to Adopt - Baby Chick

-The journey of becoming a mother does not begin the same way for everyone.
-Many consider pregnancy as the start of motherhood, but getting pregnant is never a part of becoming a mother for many women.
+Becoming a mother does not begin the same way for everyone.
+Many consider pregnancy the start of motherhood, but getting pregnant is never a part of becoming a mother for many women.
 Instead, their journey to motherhood begins with finding their child through adoption.

-And while there are many unique reasons families are led to adopt, one thing is certain–the adoption process is not easy.
-In fact, it is normally long and somewhat exhausting and can involve repeated heartbreak.
+While there are many unique reasons families are led to adopt, one thing is sure–the adoption process is not easy.
+It is usually long and somewhat exhausting and can involve repeated heartbreak.
 It’s not always easy to stay hopeful when you so badly long for a baby but seem to face one roadblock after another when trying to get to them.

-However, at the end of the road, once your child is in your arms, it is a miracle that is worth every ounce of effort.
-Or so I’ve heard from the many parents I know who have gone through this process themselves.
+However, at the end of the road, once your child is in your arms, it is a miracle worth every ounce of effort.
+Or so I’ve heard from the many parents I know who have gone through the adoption process themselves.

 1. Prepare Emotionally